 Be brave and go alone.
-Although the experience is intimidating it will force you to communicate with others.
-When individuals go to events in groups they tend to stay together missing crucial contacts.
+Although the experience is intimidating, it will force you to communicate with others.
+When individuals go to events in groups they tend to stay together which results in missing crucial contacts.

-If you do attend with your model friends make a promise to split for a segment of the event.
-This way you will speak to new people and then can meet back up later safe in the knowledge that you have networked efficiently.
-Also, the strategy allows for you to cover more ground than networking together.
+If you do attend with your model friends, make a promise to split for a segment of the event.
+This way you will speak to new people and then can meet back up later, safe in the knowledge that you have networked efficiently.

 Building Your Own Brand as a Model